rwgr/Tutorial-Natours/readme.md

 # Natours Application

-Full Stack app that allows users to add and book tours.
-Built using modern technologies: node.js, express, mongoDB, mongoose and friends.
+Natours is a tour booking website that advertises and allows users to book tours.
+The project is a RESTful API and web app with authentication, Node.js security, payments via Stripe.
+Built using modern technologies: Node.js, Express, MongoDB and Mongoose.

 Tutorial project completed as part of Udemy Course: "https://www.udemy.com/course/nodejs-express-mongodb-bootcamp/".